 Prepaid: Prepaid cards and digital credentials draw from a designated balance funded by individuals, businesses or governments.
 Prepaid cards address many use cases and needs, including general purpose reloadable, payroll, government and corporate disbursements, healthcare, gift and travel.
 Visa-branded prepaid cards also play an important part in financial inclusion, bringing payment solutions to those with limited or no access to traditional banking products.

-The company enables consumer payments and help its clients grow as digital commerce, new technologies and new participants continue to transform the payments ecosystem.
+The company enables consumer payments and helps its clients grow as digital commerce, new technologies and new participants continue to transform the payments ecosystem.
 Some examples include:

 Tap to Pay

-Globally, the company has more than 30 countries and territories with more than 90 percent contactless penetration and more than 90 countries where tap to pay is more than 50 percent of face-to-face transactions.
-Excluding the United States, more than 70 percent of face-to-face transactions globally were contactless.
-In the U.S., Visa has 28 percent contactless penetration and 495 million tap-to-pay-enabled Visa cards.
-The company has activated more than 600 contactless public transport projects worldwide.
-In addition, the company surpassed one billion contactless transactions on global transit systems in fiscal year 2022.
+Globally, the company has 50 countries and territories with more than 90 percent contactless penetration and more than 100 countries and territories where tap to pay is more than 50 percent of face-to-face transactions.
+In the U.S., Visa has surpassed 40 percent contactless penetration and more than 520 million tap-to-pay-enabled Visa cards.
+The company has activated more than 750 contactless public transport projects worldwide.
+In addition, the company processed more than 1.6 billion contactless transactions on global transit systems in fiscal year 2023.

 Visa Token Service (VTS) brings trust to digital commerce innovation.
 As consumers increasingly rely on digital transactions, VTS is designed to enhance the digital ecosystem through improved authorization, reduced fraud and improved consumer experience.
 VTS helps protect digital transactions by replacing 16-digit Visa account numbers with a token that includes a surrogate account number, cryptographic information and other data to protect the underlying account information.
-This security technology can work for a variety of payment transactions, both in the physical and online space.
+This security technology can work for a variety of payment transactions, both in person or online.

 The provisioning of network tokens continues to accelerate.
-As September 30, 2022, Visa provisioned more than 4 billion network tokens, surpassing the number of physical cards in circulation.
-The milestone reinforces Visa's commitment to secure, seamless, digital payments, in-store and online.
+As of the end of fiscal year 2023, Visa provisioned more than 7.5 billion network tokens, surpassing the number of physical cards in circulation.
+The milestone reinforces Visa's commitment to secure, reliable and efficient money movement, in person and online.

 Click to Pay

 Click to Pay provides a simplified and more consistent cardholder checkout experience online by removing time-consuming key entry of personal information and enabling consumer and transaction data to be passed securely between payments network participants.
 Based on the EMV Secure Remote Commerce industry standard, Click to Pay brings a standardized and streamlined approach to online checkout and meets the needs of consumers shopping across a growing number of connected devices.
-The goal of Click to Pay is to make digital payments safe, consistent and interoperable like the checkout experience in physical stores.
+The goal of Click to Pay is to make digital payments as secure, reliable and interoperable as the checkout experience in person.

-Visa's network of networks approach creates opportunities to capture new sources of money movement through card and non-card flows for consumers, businesses and governments around the world by facilitating P2P, B2C, B2B, B2b and G2C payments.
+New flows focus on facilitating commercial and global money movement across Visa's network of networks.
+This approach creates opportunities to capture new sources of money movement through card and non-card flows for consumers, businesses and governments around the world by facilitating P2P, B2C, B2B and G2C payments.

-The company is also extending its network with business-to-business (B2B) payments.
-The company's three strategic areas of focus include investing and growing card-based payments, accelerating its efforts in non-card, cross-border payments and digitizing domestic accounts payable and accounts receivable processes.
-The company offers a portfolio of business payment solutions, including small business, corporate (travel) cards, purchasing cards, virtual cards and digital credentials, non-card cross-border B2B payment options and disbursement accounts, covering most major industry segments around the world.
-Business solutions are designed to bring efficiency, controls and automation to small businesses, commercial and government payment processes, ranging from employee travel to fully integrated, invoice-based payables.
+The company is also expanding its network with B2B payments.
+The company's three strategic areas of focus include investing in and growing card-based payments, accelerating the company's efforts in non-card, cross-border payments and digitizing domestic accounts payable and accounts receivable processes.
+The company offers a portfolio of commercial payment solutions, including small business, corporate (travel) cards, purchasing cards, virtual cards and digital credentials, non-card cross-border B2B payment options and disbursement accounts, covering most major industry segments around the world.
+These solutions are designed to bring efficiency, controls and automation to small businesses, commercial and government payment processes, ranging from employee travel to fully integrated, invoice-based payables.

 Visa B2B Connect is a multilateral B2B cross-border payments network designed to facilitate transactions from the bank of origin directly to the beneficiary bank, helping streamline settlement and optimize payments for financial institutions' corporate clients.
-The network delivers B2B cross-border payments that are predictable, flexible, data-rich, secure and cost-effective.
+The network delivers B2B cross-border payments that are reliable, flexible, data-rich, and secure.
 Visa B2B Connect continues to scale and is available in more than 100 countries and territories.

-Aligned with its global network of networks strategy, the company focuses on building the infrastructure that enables its clients to deliver cross-border products and services for their consumers.
-This includes a series of new solutions for the company's established cross-border consumer payments business, as well as introducing new use cases enabled by its digitally native Currencycloud platform, which includes real-time foreign exchange rates, virtual accounts, and enhanced liquidity and settlement capabilities.
+Visa Cross-Border Solutions aligns with the company's global network of networks strategy, as the company is focused on building the infrastructure that enables the company's clients of all sizes to deliver cross-border products with visibility, speed and security.
+This includes a series of solutions for the company's established cross-border consumer payments business, as well as use cases enabled by the company's digitally native Currencycloud platform, which includes real-time foreign exchange rates, virtual accounts, and enhanced liquidity and settlement capabilities.

 Value Added Services

-Value added services represent an opportunity for the company to diversify its revenue with products and solutions that differentiate its network, deepen its client relationships and deliver innovative solutions across other networks.
+Value added services represent an opportunity for the company to diversify its revenue with products and solutions that differentiate the company's network, deepen the company's client relationships and deliver innovative solutions across other networks.

-The company also provides a range of other services and digital solutions to issuers, such as account controls, digital issuance, branded consumer experiences and Buy Now, Pay Later (BNPL) capabilities.
+The company also provides a range of other services and digital solutions to issuers, such as account controls, digital issuance, and branded consumer experiences.
+Additionally, Visa provides loyalty and benefits solution to issuers aimed at creating compelling and differentiated cardholder experiences, as well as Buy Now, Pay Later (BNPL) capabilities.
 BNPL or installment payments allow shoppers the flexibility to pay for a purchase in equal payments over a defined period of time.
-Visa is investing in installments as a payments strategy - by offering a portfolio of BNPL solutions for traditional clients, as well as installments providers, who use its cards and services to support a wide variety of installment options before, during or after checkout, in store and online.
+Visa is investing in installments as a payments strategy - by offering a portfolio of BNPL solutions for traditional clients, as well as installments providers, who use the company's cards and services to support a wide variety of installment options before, during or after checkout, in person and online.

-Cybersource is a global payment management platform that provides modular, value added services in addition to the traditional gateway function of connecting merchants to payment processing.
-Using Cybersource, merchants of all sizes can improve the way their consumers engage, transact and mitigate fraud; help to lower operational costs; and adapt to changing business requirements.
-Cybersource white-labeled capabilities provide new and enhanced payment integrations with ecommerce platforms, enabling sellers and acquirers to provide tailored commerce experiences with payments seamlessly embedded.
-Cybersource enables an omnichannel solution with a cloud-based architecture to deliver more innovation at the point of sale.
+Visa Acceptance Solutions, which includes Cybersource, provides modular, value added services in addition to the traditional gateway function of connecting merchants to payment processing.
+Using the platform, acquirers, payment service providers, independent software vendors, and merchants of all sizes can improve the way their consumers engage and transact; help to mitigate fraud and lower operational costs; and adapt to changing business requirements.
+They can also connect with other fintechs through a global payment management platform to use their services.
+Visa Acceptance Solutions' capabilities provide new and enhanced payment integrations with ecommerce platforms, enabling sellers and acquirers to provide tailored commerce experiences with payments seamlessly embedded.
+Visa Acceptance Solutions enables an omnichannel solution with a cloud-based architecture to deliver more innovation at the point of sale.